Santa Cruz do Sul University Private Natural Heritage Reserve: Flora

 Until 2010, 149 native species and 11 exotic species of trees were found in the area and surroundings, where, among the exotic species, five are considered invasive species and need urgent control measures.
 The arboreal vegetation is characterized by presenting species from the seasonal deciduous forest and from the Araucaria moist forest.
 The reserve is home for 12 endangered species according to the lists of Threatened Species of Rio Grande do Sul state, Brazilian Endangered Species and IUCN Red List: Araucaria angustifolia (Bertol.)
 Kuntze, Gochnatia polymorpha (Less.)
-Cabrera, Maytenus aquifolia Mart., Dicksonia sellowiana Hook, Albizia edwallii (Hoehne) Barneby & J.Grimes, Myrocarpus frondosus Allemão, Cedrela fissilis Vell., Myrcianthes pungens (O.Berg) D.Legrand, Podocarpus lambertii Klotzsch ex Endl., Rudgea parquioides(Cham.)
+Cabrera, Maytenus aquifolium Mart., Dicksonia sellowiana Hook, Albizia edwallii (Hoehne) Barneby & J.Grimes, Myrocarpus frondosus Allemão, Cedrela fissilis Vell., Myrcianthes pungens (O.Berg) D.Legrand, Podocarpus lambertii Klotzsch ex Endl., Rudgea parquioides(Cham.)
 Müll.Arg., Picramnia parvifolia Engl. and Picrasma crenata (Vell.)
 Engl.

 In a survey located in a one-hectare plot in a slope in the area, 1,063 individuals belonging to 69 species were found.